paralax/BurningDogs/README.md

 ### Apache

 BurningDogs uses the "wwwids" logfile analyzer to detect signs of web application abuse attempts.
-This is based in part on the principles in the SANS paper (Detecting Attacks on Web Applications from Log Files)[https://www.sans.org/reading-room/whitepapers/logging/detecting-attacks-web-applications-log-files-2074].
+This is based in part on the principles in the SANS paper [Detecting Attacks on Web Applications from Log Files](https://www.sans.org/reading-room/whitepapers/logging/detecting-attacks-web-applications-log-files-2074).

 ### phpMySqlAdmin